Florida's Marijuana Market is About to Explode

 As of December of 2020, Florida has more than 450,000 qualified patients, consistently increasing by almost 3,000 patients per week.
 Patient growth has made Florida the largest medical-marijuana market in the country by sales.
-More importantly, Florida has a population of more than 20 million and a tourist population of almost 150 million, which means it is positioned to be one of the largest marijuana markets in the world once adult-use regulations go into effect.
+More importantly, Florida has a population of more than 20 million and a tourist population of almost 150 million, which means the state could be one of the largest marijuana markets in the world once adult-use regulations go into effect.
 Currently, there are almost 300 retail locations, with an expected 500 locations by the end of 2022, which will make Florida one of the most dominant markets in the world.

 A full arsenal of products

-In 2020, Regulate Florida and Make it Legal Florida fell short of obtaining sufficient signatures to get their ballot initiatives.
-This was due to a late start and a lack of funding.
+In 2020, Regulate Florida and Make it Legal Florida fell short of obtaining sufficient signatures to get their ballot initiatives due to a late start and a lack of funding.
 However, there is potential that these initiatives will make it to the ballot in 2022.

 When a state passes adult-use, it generally opens up the first round of licensing to current medical marijuana license-holders.
-So, the current MMTCs and labs, which will already have a massive footprint based on the current regulations, will be able to quickly shift from serving a limited TAM of qualified patients to a vast TAM of the entire Florida population, including tourists.
-This will be a massive windfall for the current MMTCs and labs and may cause revenues, profits, and valuations to sour.
+So, the current MMTCs and labs, which will already have a massive footprint based on the current regulations, will be able to quickly shift from serving a limited TAM of qualified patients to a massive TAM of the entire Florida population, including tourists.
+This will be an enormous windfall for the current MMTCs and labs and may cause revenues, profits, and valuations to sour.